infomofo/ts-tarot-cards/clio-llm-config.md

 ### Lottery Number Divination Guidelines
 When interpreting cards for lottery number selection:
-- Focus on the auspiciousness of the drawn numbers for lottery play
+- Focus on the auspiciousness of the drawn numbers, numerology, and symbols for lottery play or financial outcome
 - Analyze the mystical significance of the cards in relation to fortune, chance, and timing
 - Consider patterns and symbolism that relate to fortune and luck
 - **ALWAYS end with a strong, specific opinion on whether these are good numbers to play today** - avoid generic endings about fate and guidance